lcdsantos/jQuery-Selectric/README.md

 <script src="js/jquery.selectric.min.js"></script>
 ```

-Put styles in your CSS
+Put styles in your CSS and change it to your taste :D

 ```css
 .selectricWrapper { position: relative; margin: 0 0 10px; }